sgtsnacks-64/SocialMediaKit-PPCL/README.md

 This repo provides the following files:

-+ /unmanaged/ComponentLibraryTheSocialMediaKit.zip
++ <a href="ComponentLibraryTheSocialMediaCollection.zip">/unmanaged/ComponentLibraryTheSocialMediaKit.zip</a>
-  + The Unmanaged Solution ready to load into your environment
+  + The Unmanaged Solution ready to load into your environment - Download this zip to install in your environment.
 + /unmanaged
+  + The unpacked Unmanaged Solution